Privacy Policy

 4.1.)
 Cookies

-Cookies from third-party companies may also be stored on your device when you visit our website (third-party cookies).
-These enable us or you to use certain services of the third-party company (e.g. cookies for processing payment services).
+• Third-party cookies from third-party companies may also be stored on your device when you visit our website (e.g. cookies for processing payment services).

 4.2.)
 Cookie consent with Borlabs Cookie